Ludumberg/szurubooru-vr/README.md

 # Szurubooru VR
 This repository has everything necessary to add a VR player to your Szurubooru instance.
 Any device/browser that supports WebXR (pretty much every standalone VR headset and smartphone) is compatible.
-With this you can watch SBS VR videos/images on your devices.
+With this you can watch SBS VR videos on your devices.

 A new web server (powered by Nginx) gets created within the Szurubooru docker stack which serves the VR player (powered by A-Frame).
 This new web site grabs the file path and streams it in the VR player, without download or upload.